Druidan/RPS-Multiplayer/README.md

   * Both players must be able to communicate together through a simple chat window.

 ## Dependancies
-The goal of this app is to demonstrate a static page using a real time database.
+* The goal of this app is to demonstrate a static page using a real time database.
 To that end, this app will only have [Firebase](https://firebase.google.com/) as a dependancy through CDN.
+* This project will also use jQuery.

 ## Bugs to Fix
 * Sometimes a player will be awarded two wins for a single win.